The Warren C. Crandell Annual Recital for Donors

 Each year we invite our donors to an Opera Guild recital as a thank-you for making our work possible.
 We have chosen to rename this event in honor of a loyal donor,

-Warren C. Crandell, whose recent generous bequest in his will has enabled us to continue our grants to opera companies in the region, including Finger Lakes Opera, Syracuse Opera, the Glimmerglass Festival, and opera at the Rochester Philharmonic Orchestra.
+Warren C. Crandell, whose recent generous bequest in his will has enabled us to continue our grants to opera companies in the region, including Finger Lakes Opera, the Glimmerglass Festival, and Rochester Oratorio Society, in addition to supporting events by our own organization.

 Not a donor?